-Friends and family of an inmate may send money to inmate to be placed in their trust account.
-Inmates may make their community corrections and restitution payments with funds from their trust account.
+Friends and family of an incarcerated individual may send money to be placed in the individual's trust account.
+Individual's may make their community corrections and restitution payments with funds from their trust account.
 The Department of Corrections (DOC) provides the following three options to send money:

-When funds are received they are subject to mandatory deductions as required by RCW 72.09.480 , unless exempt (i.e, funds specifically designated for postage, education or qualified medical expenses).
-See the Deduction Matrix (Attachment 2) for detailed information about deductions and exemptions on deposits into an inmate's trust account.
+When funds are received they are subject to mandatory deductions as required by RCW 72.09.480, unless exempt (i.e, funds specifically designated for postage, education or qualified medical expenses).
+See the Deduction Matrix (Attachment 2) for detailed information about deductions and exemptions on deposits into an individual's trust account.

-Family, friends, and/or other individuals may not deposit to more than one inmate's trust account without the Superintendent's prior approval (DOC Policy 200.000).
+Family, friends, and/or other persons may not deposit to more than one incarcerated individual's trust account without the Superintendent's prior approval (DOC 200.000 Trust Accounts for Incarcerated Individuals).
 Contraband funds end up being deposited in the Offender Welfare Betterment fund.

-You may use Western Union to send money to inmates.
+You may use Western Union to send money to incarcerated individuals.
 Western Union offers the ability to send money online, over the phone, or in person.
-Funds sent through Western Union are deposited into an inmate's Spendable sub-account only.
+Funds sent through Western Union are deposited into an individual's Spendable sub-account only.

 - City Code: WA DOC